Environments, Projects and Packages

 Julia has three closely related terms which are "environments", "projects" and "packages".
 Let's go over what these terms mean.

-In the following sections of this tutorial series, we will go about all we need to know about organizing a project.
+In the following sections of this tutorial series, we’ll discuss what we need to know about how to organize a project.

 This includes organizing code into modules and different files, creating a test suite, automatically generating documentation, and more, like compiling packages and collaborating on open-source packages.

 Before we begin, let’s go over some basic terminology.

 The most simple of these three concepts is the “environment”.